waggle-sensor/summer2020/ng/spencerDailyLog.md

 * Attended workshop on scientific writing
 * Began reading/watching materials on Agile Scrum
 * Set up accounts on Miro and Jira

+**Wednesday, June 17**

+* Attended workshop for summer students
+* Met with Sean and Raj to discuss my background and specific research projects for the summer
+* Finished reading/watching documentation on Agile Scrum and Docker
+* Reviewed example scientific applications of Sage
+* Reviewed past and current features on Jira and Miro